Voluntary Codes of Conduct & Public Commitments

-Voluntary Codes of Conduct and Public Commitments are non-legislated commitments, voluntarily made by the Canadian banking industry, associations and other organizations.
+Voluntary Codes of Conduct and Public Commitments are non-legislated commitments, voluntarily made by the Canadian banking industry, companies, associations and other organizations to influence or control behaviour, for the benefit of both themselves and their communities.
 Equitable Bank has adopted a number of Voluntary Commitments and Codes of Conduct that are designed to protect our customers and serve you better.

-The Financial Consumer Agency of Canada (FCAC) monitors our adherence to these Voluntary Codes of Conduct and Public Commitments.
+The Financial Consumer Agency of Canada (FCAC) oversees our adherence to these Voluntary Codes of Conduct and Public Commitments.
 To read each code in full, click on a code title.

 A commitment to provide consumers with information about mortgage security in order to ensure consumers shopping for a residential mortgage have the information they need to make an informed decision.